Poonch (town): Demographics

-Hinduism is the largest religion in the Poonch town, followed by over 44% of people.
+Hinduism is the largest religion in the Poonch town, followed by 44.19% of people.
 Islam is the second-largest religion with 33.49% adherents.
 Christianity and Sikhism form 1.28% and 20.79% of the population respectively.

 Transportation

 Road

 A bus across the LoC, the Poonch-Rawalakot bus, has helped to re-establish ties across the border.
 The NH 144A starts from Jammu and ends at Poonch, thus connecting Poonch to the rest of Jammu Division and India beyond.
 The Mughal Road via the Pir Panjal Pass connects Poonch to the Kashmir Valley.

 Rail

 There is no rail connectivity to Poonch yet.
 Jammu–Poonch Railway Line is a proposed railway line from Jammu Tawi station via the Historic City of Akhnoor to Poonch.
 The nearest major railway station to Poonch is Jammu Tawi railway station, located at a distance of 236 kilometres and is a 6 hr drive.
 The nearest railway stations are Bijbehara railway station and Anantnag railway station, both located at a distance of 152 kilometres from Poonch Town.